 Estrogen influences the number of gap junctions between muscles cells in the uterus.
 Gap junctions are the gaps between the muscle cells that transports electrical impulses between cells.
 It is natural for there to be a growing number of these as the uterus expands and the gestation gets longer.
 When active labor does begin, these junctions and their electrical impulses will be used to create rhythmic contractions.

 Estrogen stimulates the enzymes needed to convert Essential Fatty Acids into prostaglandins.
 Yet another reason for consuming nutritional fats, is that they are the base for the prostaglandins needed.
 Most of the time when we are talking about Essential Fatty Acids, we are talking about Omega 3 fatty acids, and most of the time they are the most important.
 In the case of prostaglandins, we need Omega 6 fatty acids.
 The inflammatory EFA's are converted into PGE and PGF prostaglandins used in cervical ripening.
 Linoleic Acid is the Omega 6 needed.
 LA is converted to Arachadonic Acid, and then into the necessary prostaglandins by either estrogen or oxytocin stimulation.

-Estrogens affect collagen and hyaluronic acid production! (this is super exciting to me, and I want to wait and devote tomorrow to this subject…eeeeeeee)
+Estrogens affect collagen and hyaluronic acid production! (this is super exciting to me, and I want to wait and devote the next section to this subject…eeeeeeee)